 How do I know which is the best CPU or Processor for me?

-From AMD there are a few lines to choose from: Sempron, Phenom II Athlon, Athlon II, FX, and A-series Processors.
-Among these are what AMD calls their APUs (Accelerated Processing Units), which are CPUs that include integrated Radeon graphics processors.
+AMD processors give you several choices: Ryzen, Sempron, Phenom Athlon, FX, and A-series Processors.
+Among these are what AMD calls their APUs (Accelerated Processing Units), which are chips that include integrated Radeon graphics processors.
+This is a very inexpensive way of getting a high end processor and video card solution all in one - super affordable without having to buy the two parts separately.
 AMD specializes in creating low-cost, multi-core processors for gaming and performance level systems, but they also have entry-level and mid-range processors that are great for those looking to build an HTPC or workstation on a smaller budget.

 What are some things to keep in mind when purchasing a Processor?

 There are a few important details to keep in mind when purchasing a CPU.
 The two most obvious are number of cores and clock speed, but equally important to installing it into your motherboard and having it work with your hardware are the socket type, instruction set, and whether or not it has integrated graphics processing, which may or may not create the need for purchasing more hardware than is really necessary.